Btibert3/sklearn-fastapi-docker/README.md

 This repo aims to provide a basic example, but one that highlights how to build and deploy a Scikit-Learn Model with FastAPI and Docker.
 Depending on your use-case, this infrastructure can go a long way in production and let's you focus on testing and optimizing models.
 Unless deep-learning is necessary, the sklearn ecosystem provides a rich set of tooling for both unsupervised and supervised tasks with a simple interface and limited complexity for deployment.

+> I am a big fan of using conda for managing environments, though I really on use it for the base.
+Every package I install is via `pip` after the environment is activated, after which I freeze via `pip freeze > requirements.txt`.
+This flow may not be perfect, but it has yet to prove to be an issue when sharing my projects.

 # Process